An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for population

 \end{rmk} From the thermal Nielsen's theorem we get that if there is a Thermal Operation mapping $\rho_S$ into $\sigma_S$, with populations $\v{x}$ and $\v{y}$, then we necessarily have

 Note that these are not sufficient (thermo-majorisation imposes stricter conditions).
-The decrease of all $\{F_\alpha\}$, together with $F_{\rm Burg}(\v{x}) = kT S(\v{g}\| \v{x}) - kT \log Z_S$, becomes sufficient to the existence of a physical map only when \emph{catalysts} are allowed, i.e. when one can introduce states that aid the transformation without being degraded in the process.
-This was the main result of Ref.~\cite{brandao2013second}: \begin{thm}[ ``Second laws'' are sufficient in the presence of catalysts] Given $\rho_S$, $\sigma_S$ with $[\rho_S, H_S] = [\sigma_S, H_S] = 0$ and populations $\v{x}$, $\v{y}$ of full support and $\v{x} \neq \v{y}$.
-Then there exists a state $\eta_C$ with Hamiltonian $H_C$ and a Thermal Operation $\mathcal{T}$ such that
+The decrease of all $\{F_\alpha\}$, together with $F_{\rm Burg}(\v{x}) = kT S(\v{g}\| \v{x}) - kT \log Z_S$, becomes sufficient to the existence of a physical map between diagonal states only when \emph{catalysts} are allowed, i.e. when one can introduce states that aid the transformation without being degraded in the process.
+This was the main result of Ref.~\cite{brandao2013second}: \begin{thm}[ ``Second laws'' are sufficient in the presence of catalysts] Suppose $\v{x}$ and $\v{y}$ have full support and $\v{x} \neq \v{y}$.
+Then there exists a state $\v{c}$ with